CBSE 10th, 12th Board Exam 2021: Check 10 most effective preparation tips to score above 90% marks

-1. Select the right time to start preparing for board exams
+1. Select the right time to start preparing for your board exams

-Though, every student has different learning capabilities so we can’t decide when each students should start preparing for the exams.
-Still, there is a common approach to the exam preparation which needs to be followed.
-Those who are not done with the revision of the whole syllabus or have not started yet, can start now to ignore the disappointment at the time of exam results.
+Though every student has different learning capabilities so we can’t decide when each student should start preparing for the exams.
+Still, there is a common approach to exam preparation that needs to be followed.
+Those who are not done with the revision of the whole syllabus or have not started yet can start now to ignore the disappointment at the time of exam results.

-2. Good timetable will make the preparations easy
+2. Good timetable will make your exam preparations easy